 The Jungfrau Panorama film provides an all-round experience of the mountain world around the Jungfraujoch.
 Visitors get the feeling of flying through clouds, plunging into masses of snow or even sinking into crevasses of ice.
 The film is shown on all days as long as the mountain railroads are running.

-The Joch has been accessible since 1912 via the Jungfraubahn, which has its valley station in Kleine Scheidegg.
-The Jungfrau Railway is an electric rack railroad.
-From Kleine Scheidegg to Jungfraujoch, the route of the railroad passes through Eiger and Mönch.
+The pass has been accessible since 1912 via the Jungfrau Railway, which has its valley station at Kleine Scheidegg.
+The Jungfrau Railway is an electric cogwheel train.
+The route from Kleine Scheidegg to Jungfraujoch winds its way through Eiger and Mönch.

-Seven kilometers of the total 9.34 kilometers that the railroad overcomes are in a tunnel.
-In the process, it climbs about 1,400 meters in altitude.
-Before reaching its terminus, the Jungfrau Railway stops at the Eiger Glacier (2,320 m) and Eismeer (3,158 m) stations.
-The terminus of the railroad to Jungfraujoch is located inside the Sphinx at 3,454 meters above sea level.
-Sphinx is the name given to a rocky knoll at the Jungfraujoch where the Sphinx Observatory is located.
-The trip takes 35 minutes.
+Seven kilometers of the total 9.34 km that the train covers are in a tunnel, climbing around 1,400 meters in elevation.
+Before reaching its final destination, the Jungfrau Railway stops at the Eigergletscher (2,320 m above sea level) and Eismeer (3,158 m above sea level) stations.
+The train's final stop at Jungfraujoch is located inside the Sphinx at an altitude of 3,454 meters.
+The Sphinx refers to a rocky summit at Jungfraujoch, home to the Sphinx Observatory.
+The ride takes 35 minutes.

-Descending railroads stop for five minutes at a time at two observation windows, which were used to remove excavated material when the railroad was built.
-The railroad still runs on 1125 V three-phase current and therefore has two parallel contact lines.
-During the descent, the braking energy is fed back into the catenary as electrical energy.
+Trains returning downwards pause for five minutes at two viewing windows that were used during the construction of the railway to remove the excavated material.
+The train still operates using 1,125 V alternating current and therefore has two parallel tracks.
+During the descent, the braking energy is fed back into the overhead line as electrical energy.

-From Grindelwald Terminal, the Eiger Express cuts the total travel time to Jungfraujoch in half compared to the rack railroad.
-At the Eiger glacier, you then board the rack railroad.
+From Grindelwald Terminal, the Eiger Express cuts the overall travel time to Jungfraujoch compared to the cogwheel train in half.
+At the Eigergletscher, you will then switch to the cogwheel train.

 Numerous hikes and glacier trekking tours are undertaken in the region in summer with mountain guides.
 The weather is always unpredictable up here, but summer is certainly more suitable.
 Some activities can be carried out on the Jungfernjoch glacier all year round.